 Visit Universal Studios for some great family fun before dinner at Toothsome Chocolate Emporium.

 T-Rex features replicas of dinosaurs as well as animatronic dinosaurs that come “alive”.
-The restaurant also features a wooly mammoth and a giant octopus with tentacles that move.
+This interactive experience restaurant features a wooly mammoth and a giant octopus with tentacles that move.
 The restaurant is separated into different rooms.
 There is an ice age room, a meteor shower room, and an underwater room.
 You are allowed to walk around the restaurant and look at the different rooms and all the animals.

-Every 20 minutes a meteor shower takes place; that’s when meteors stream across the sky, I mean ceiling of the restaurant, and all the animals go crazy.
+Every 20 minutes, a meteor shower takes place; that’s when meteors stream across the sky, I mean the ceiling of the restaurant, and all the animals go crazy.
 The restaurant does get dark at this point and there is thunder in the background.
+So if you are near Walt Disney World, stop info a surprise visit for the family.

 The food is nothing to write home about; I would recommend sticking to burgers and fries at this restaurant.